playgen/sports-team-manager/DeveloperGuide.md

 # Unity Game
 ## Key Scene Structure
-- **Main Camera**: Camera used by the Canvas, meaning all UI and thus all gameplay is displayed on this camera.
-- **Canvas**: Contains [UIStateManager](stm-unity/Assets/Scripts/UIStateManager.cs), which manages the UI state, and BestFit from the Text Unity Utility, which helps ensure text sizing remains consistent.
+- **Canvas**: Main gameplay canvas.
+Contains [UIStateManager](stm-unity/Assets/Scripts/UIStateManager.cs), which manages the UI state, and BestFit from the Text Unity Utility, which helps ensure text sizing remains consistent.
   - **Main Menu**: Main hub interface to access starting a new game, loading saved games, signing into SUGAR and changing language settings.
   - **New Game**: Interface for creating a New Game.
 Contains [NewGameUI](stm-unity/Assets/Scripts/NewGameUI.cs), which manages this interface, and FormKeyboardControls, which allows for tabbing between input fields.
   - **Load Game**: Interface for loading a previously started game.
 Managed by [LoadGameUI](stm-unity/Assets/Scripts/LoadGameUI.cs).